dapr/docs/daprdocs/content/en/operations/configuration/use-custom-certificates.md

 1. The environment variable `SSL_CERT_DIR` must be set in the sidecar container, pointing to the directory containing the certificates.
 1. For Windows containers only, the container needs to run with administrator privileges to be able to install the certificates.

-This is an example using Docker Compose:
+Below is an example that uses Docker Compose:
 ```yaml
 version: '3'
 services: